saranb565/InjectTheWeb/README.md

 # 🚀 PortSwigger Lab Solutions – Web Security with BurpSuite

-This repository contains solutions to various **PortSwigger Web Security Academy** labs, using **BurpSuite** as the primary tool for testing and exploitation.
+This repository contains solutions to selected **PortSwigger Web Security Academy** labs, using **BurpSuite** as the primary tool for testing and exploitation.
 The solutions focus on **SQL Injection, Cross-Site Scripting (XSS), and CSRF attacks**, demonstrating how these vulnerabilities can be exploited and how to mitigate them.

 ## 📜 About This Repository